Training#

 train_ds = MNIST('.data', train=True, download=True, transform=preprocess)

-Next, we define the model, loss function, optimizer, and data loader.
+Next, we define the model, loss function, and optimizer.

 )